doomspec/Mizore-dev/README.md

 # Disclaimer

-This project is still under intensive development and
+This project is still under intensive development and should be used carefully.

 # Mizore
 <img src="docs/mizore_icon.png" width="40%" align="left" />